mjordan/islandora_feeds/README.md

 ## To do

+* Improve and generalize the theming of the XML when viewed.
-* Add the ability to inspect/edit/etc. nodes before ingesting the objects into Fedora
+* Add the ability to inspect/edit/etc. nodes before ingesting the objects into Fedora (mostly done; requires [Views Bulk Operations](https://drupal.org/project/views_bulk_operations))
 * Filter out content models in the config settings form that don't make sense.
 * Figure out how to import handle thumbnails and additional datastreams.
 * Figure out how to support deleting content loaded via this module.